andrewmoise/grits/README.md

 The remote performance is pretty mediocre right now.
 It should be possible to do prefetching more cleverly than we're doing now.
 Also, when configured to (when concurrent access isn't expected), we should batch up writes into long lists of write-back-cached "path/CID/assertions" tuples which we are committing from a background thread.
 That should make it better.
 But, for now, it's not super fast when doing I/O remotely with writes involved.

 Reading (serving the read-only bits of the site) should already be faster than a normal web site, if the service worker is enabled.
 Try it out, see if that's the reality.

+#### Mirrors

+There is a subsystem that is intended to run a network of mirrors for Grits content (module_mirror.go, module_origin.go, and so on).
+It was working in a first-cut state, as of a while ago, but it may need some updates to work in the current codebase.

 #### Roadmap